josiest/songwriting/songs/Seasons/lyrics.md

 Summer, what a dream
 A hazy sky
 ~From distant fires
-Will you tell me again
+Do tell me, my old friend
 ~What brought upon your burning wrath

-The daylight skies become
+The daylight sky becomes
 Painted red from
 The evergreen
 Dancing trees
 Like winter you generously
-Bring snow from the heavens above
+Send your gift like snow from above

 Your burning breath
 Will fill our lungs in the end